openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 ### Workflow Description

-- The OpenStack administrators will deploy OpenStack with multiple Availability Zones, so Nova and Cinder can respectfully deploy servers and volumes in the Failure Domain.
+- The OpenStack administrators will deploy OpenStack with multiple Availability Zones, so Nova and Cinder can respectively deploy servers and volumes in the Failure Domain.
-- The OpenStack administrators will create at least one Routed Provider Network, and then multiple subnets, where each zone has a least one subnet.
+- The OpenStack administrators will create at least one Neutron Network, and then multiple subnets, where each zone has a least one subnet.
 - The OpenShift administrators will identify the Failure Domains: their Availability Zones, subnets, etc. They'll decide which ones will be used for the masters, and the ones for the computes (failure domains can be shared).
 - The OpenShift administrators will provide the right configuration in the `install-config.yaml` file and then deploy the cluster (detailed later in this document).
 - (Out of scope for this enhancement, see "Non-Goals") The OpenShift administrators will make sure that the network infrastructure has a networking route to reach the OCP Control Plane VIPs.